 - Add the black salt.
 Extensively referred to as kala namak, this light pink coloured spice powder has a very peculiar flavour which can perk up the taste of any dish.
 Do not miss out on adding this ingredient.

-- Close the lid of the blender and grind to a fine powder.
-Do not over grind it, else the clove might lend an off-taste to the masala powder.
+Close the lid of the blender and grind to a fine powder.
+Do not over grind it, else the clove might lend an off-taste to the dry masala powder.

-- Use it make different chaats like Sukha Bhel, Sev Puri, Green Pea Chaat, Potato Chaat and so on…
+Use Dry Masala Powder (Mumbai roadside recipe) to make different chaats like Sukha Bhel, Sev Puri, Green Pea Chaat, Potato Chaat and so on…

-- Since you will make this powder in a batch and not use it at one go, store the remaining masala powder in an air-tight container.
+Since you will make this dry masala powder in a batch and not use it at one go, store the remaining dry masala powder in an air-tight container.
 It stays fresh for 2 to 3 weeks when stored in at room temperature and up to 2-3 months when stored refrigerated.

 REGISTER NOW If you are a new user.